 Father, if Thou be willing, remove this cup from me; nevertheless, not my will, but Thine, be done. – Luke 22:42.

 PRAYER – My dear heavenly Father, faithful God, I know of a certainty that Thou dost dearly love me and desire my salvation, and hast profusely and abundantly given to me all things necessary for my salvation.
 For this I thank Thee with all my heart.
-Give to me, dear Father, a rich measure of Thy Holy Spirit working through Thy precious Word, that I may be willing to leave everything else to Thy loving-kindness and Thy divine wisdom, firmly believing that with tender love and faithfulness Thou wilt keep me and lovingly take care of me, until Thou wilt gather me to the community of Thine elect in heaven, who will praise and glorify Thee in all eternity.
+Continue to give to me, dear Father, a rich measure of Thy Holy Spirit, working through Thy precious Word, that I may be willing to leave everything else to Thy loving-kindness and Thy divine wisdom, firmly believing that, with tender love and faithfulness, Thou wilt keep me and lovingly take care of me, until Thou wilt gather me to the community of Thine elect in heaven, who will praise and glorify Thee in all eternity.
 Amen.

 My Jesus, as Thou wilt; oh, may Thy will be mine;